 Not long ago, companies relied solely on their ATS providers or their job boards to manage recruitment.
 Today, the choices seem endless.
 As a result, many companies are making uninformed or impulsive decisions that could prove to be costly and damaging to their overall talent acquisition strategy.
 This confusion is leading to dissatisfaction, as organizations struggle to create a seamless candidate experience using disparate solutions.
 In fact, two out of five companies are either dissatisfied or indifferent to their current provider.

 So, how can employers make better decisions around technology?
 How can they figure out what trends are shaping talent acquisition technology?
 As 2018 comes to an end, we are excited to share with you some of the key trends and success stories that have characterized the past year.
 We will provide practical examples and recommendations to help you stay prepared and achieve results in the next year.
-Join Symphony Talent’s Shannon Seery and industry analyst Madeline Laurano on our webinar to discuss some of the following trends:
+Watch Symphony Talent’s Shannon Seery and industry analyst Madeline Laurano on our webinar on demand where they discuss some of the following trends:

 What are the Characteristics of Great Technology:

 Experience: Recruiters need an easy way to attract, recruit and hire talent.
 If a technology provider is not solving for this, they do not have a viable solution.
 In order to give recruiters and candidates what they need, technology providers need to make it simple.